RazorOp/razorops-web/_posts/2024-07-14-core-ci-cd-concepts-a-comprehensive-overview.md

 ---
-title: "2024-07-14-Core CI/CD Concepts: A Comprehensive Overview"
+title: "Core CI/CD Concepts: A Comprehensive Overview"
 description: The integration of CI/CD concepts and automation practices has revolutionized the software development landscape
 image: /images/blog/core-cicd-concepts-a-comprehensive-overview.webp